Making Music Experiments

 iii.
 The number of notes in your song in the line for (int thisNote = 0; thisNote < 8; thisNote++) {

-In order to get more volume, you'll need to use a transistor to amplify the sound to make it louder.
+In order to make the sound louder, you'll need to use a transistor to amplify the sound.
 Use an NPN transistor 3904 or 2N2222.
+You can also use a speaker instead of the buzzer to make it sound better.

 NPN transistor